The Masked Singer (American TV series): Television viewership and ratings

 The premiere of the third season following Super Bowl LIV became the series' most-watched episode.
 Throughout the season's latter half which aired amid the COVID-19 pandemic in the United States, episodes experienced a rise in viewership compared to those broadcast before the outbreak.
 Although the 18–49 rating was lower than the first's, the show remained the top non-sports program in the demographic.
 During the 2020–2021 United States television season, ad prices for the show increased 12 percent to about $226,000 per 30 seconds.
 While the highest-rated entertainment broadcast since the third season's finale, the first episode of the fourth season tied for the series' lowest at the time.
 A broadcast following a Thanksgiving NFL game was the most-watched and highest-rated of the series excluding the post-Super Bowl episode since the first season's finale.
 With the fourth and fifth season's ratings, The Masked Singer remained the highest-rated entertainment program among adults 18–49 for the third consecutive television season.
 By the seventh season, the show's viewership declined to less than half of the first season's audience, though it is still considered above-average given similar trends for other programs.

 Simulcasts of the show are popular in Canada; all of the premieres and finales have ranked within the top 10 most-watched programs in the weeks they aired according to audience measurement company Numeris.
 The post-Super Bowl LIV premiere of the third season was viewed by 2.35 million, the most for a Super Bowl lead-out in the country since 2012.
 During the 2019–2020 Canadian television season, it was the eighth most-watched series overall.
 In Australia, The Masked Singer debuted on September 30, 2020, to ratings significantly smaller than others in its timeslot.
 With 285,000 viewers, The Music attributed its low viewership to a culture barrier and that reveals are well-publicized by the time the series airs.
 After viewership fell to 125,000 a month later, the program was moved to a less favorable timeslot.

+Viewership and ratings per season of The Masked Singer.
+TV season ranks/averages include seven-day DVR playback.